janvanveldhuizen/janban/README.md

 # Outlook Taskboard aka **JanBan**

+In case you found this repository on Github:
 _Note that this repository is hosted on [Gitlab](https://gitlab/janware/janban).
 The Github repository is only a mirror._
 _Please follow the Gitlab link to report issues or to do a pull request._

+Recent changes:
+- Added scrollbar to tasklists to make it easier to move cards from long lists
+- Changed the privacy filter
+- Changed the config editor (still needs to be turned into a user-friendly form)

 Outlook Taskboard is a kanban board style view for Outlook Tasks.